WWE Battleground

-WWE Battleground was a professional wrestling event produced by WWE, a Connecticut-based promotion.
-It was broadcast live and available only through pay-per-view (PPV) and the WWE Network.
-The event was established in 2013, debuting in October on WWE's pay-per-view calendar, replacing Over the Limit.
+WWE Battleground, known as NXT Battleground for 2023 and 2024, is a professional wrestling event produced by WWE, a Connecticut-based promotion.
+The event was established in 2013 and was held annually until 2017 for WWE's main roster.
+It was then revived in 2023 as an annual event for the company's developmental brand, NXT.

+From 2013 to 2017, the event was broadcast on traditional pay-per-view (PPV) and beginning in 2014, it began to simultaneously be livestreamed on the WWE Network, which was extended to Peacock beginning in 2023.
+The inaugural 2013 event was held in October and replaced Over the Limit.
 In 2014, Battleground moved up to the July slot, becoming the promotion's annual July PPV.
 To coincide with the brand extension that was reintroduced in July 2016, the 2017 event was held exclusively for wrestlers from the SmackDown brand.
-Battleground was then discontinued as WWE reduced the amount of yearly PPVs produced after they had discontinued brand-exclusive PPVs following WrestleMania 34 in April 2018.
+The event was then discontinued as WWE reduced the amount of yearly PPVs produced after brand-exclusive PPVs were discontinued following WrestleMania 34 in April 2018.
+After five years, the event was revived in 2023 as an annual event for NXT; it was held in May but was pushed back to June in 2024 and then returned to May in 2025.